district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

-The call to the function looks like this:
+The call to the function looks like this: `QVector<double> table =
-QVector<double> table = sineTable();
+sineTable();`{.cpp}.
+STL, in comparison, encourages us to pass the vector as a
-STL, in comparison, encourages us to pass the vector as a non-const reference to ** avoid the copy that takes
+non-const reference to **avoid the copy that takes place when the function's
-place when the function's return value is stored in a variable**:
+return value is stored in a variable**:

 ```cpp
 void sineTable(std::vector<double> &vect)